logo for strength-and-power-for-volleyball.com

 Five-one Offense

 A 5-1 offense is a 6-player offensive system that uses one setter and five hitters.
 The setter sets in every rotation.
-When on the front row, the setter has the option of attacking when running a 5-1 offense.
+When on the front row, the setter has the option of attacking when running a 5-1 volleyball offense.

 Six-two Offense